hardBSDk/software-bible/README.md

 - [Redox OS](https://www.redox-os.org/) - An Unix-like operating system written in Rust with a microkernel design.

   It aims to be correct, reliable and secure, a microkernel design move the system components to user-space (to reduce kernel panics and improve security) while the Rust compiler/syntax produce secure (memory-safety) and efficient code (inspired by Plan 9, Minix, BSD, seL4 and Linux).

-- [Pop!_OS](https://pop.system76.com/) - An Ubuntu-based distribution with a focus on hardware reliability and system efficiency.
+- [Pop!_OS](https://pop.system76.com/) - An Ubuntu-based distribution focused on hardware reliability and system efficiency.

   It updates the Linux kernel version as long all System76 hardware is reliable, bundle a customized CFS scheduler policy to avoid hangs on X11/Wayland interfaces and will offer its own [desktop environment](https://github.com/pop-os/cosmic-epoch) written in Rust.

 - [HardenedBSD](https://hardenedbsd.org/) - Hardened fork of FreeBSD with a implementation of the [grsecurity](https://grsecurity.net/) exploit mitigations and many other state-of-the-art mitigations.